Hgreen528/Hgreen528.github.io/README.md

 ---

 ### **1. Project Overview**

-Monogatari is a full-stack web application designed to solve a common problem for beginner through early advanced language learners: the lack of engaging, level-appropriate native reading material.
-The application leverages generative AI to create unique, bilingual stories tailored to a user's specific learning level, helping to bridge the gap between beginner textbooks and the overwhelming complexity of native-level content.
+Monogatari is a full-stack web application designed to solve a common problem for language learners: the lack of engaging, level-appropriate reading material.
+The application leverages a sophisticated AI backend to create unique, bilingual stories tailored to a user's specific learning level.

+To deliver a modern and highly interactive user experience, I independently learned and implemented the frontend using **React, TypeScript, and Tailwind CSS**.
+This involved leveraging LLMs as a development assistant to rapidly prototype components, enforce best practices, and accelerate the learning process.
+This project serves as a comprehensive demonstration of my ability to architect and deploy a complete, AI-integrated product, encompassing both a complex, distributed backend and a modern, type-safe frontend.

 This project serves as a comprehensive demonstration of my ability to architect, develop, and deploy a modern, AI-integrated product from the ground up.